Palomino-Roleplay/palominorp/README.md

 Before we launch, we will be working with the following workflow.
 In general:
 - Do not commit directly to `master`.
-- Small changes can be made directly on the `dev` branch.
+- Small changes can be made directly on the `dev` branch, but if you're merging into `dev` it must be in a stable state.
 - Major changes requiring multiple commits should have their own `feature/[feature name]` branch
 - Merges to/from `dev` can be made by anyone
 - Merges to/from `master` must be approved by repository maintainters